liadomide/EduPack/README.md

 ## Then start TVB

 EduPack will be visible under e.g. "Simulator" tab down to the right.
-For issues or bug reports, pleas e
+It will interactively guide you through the use of TVB.

 ## Help us make it better